I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days of sobriety (I’m now almost two years sober and stand by it).

 That doesn’t work for me any more.
 Another piece of magic from Gail that I have held on to.
 You don’t need a reason, you don’t need to consistently explain yourself.
 It is ok to say no thank you and walk away from a situation.
 So often we can get wrapped up in what other people think of us, and pressured to do things we don’t want to (go on, just one drink – sound familiar?)
 People will learn and adapt.
 Add no thank you to your vocabulary and be safe in the knowledge that you are allowed to change.

-So that’s my lot, here’s to the next 100 days and to the rest of my life.
+So that’s my lot, here’s to the next 100 days of sobriety and to the rest of my life.
+If you found this helpful, let me know – I’m thinking I might run alcohol free advice pieces when I hit my next few milestones.

 All my love, as always, L xx